RedVoxInc/website-examples/docs/source/03_report.md

 |Delete               |Permanently removes the report.
 A prompt will appear asking you to confirm deletion.
 Click `Delete Report` to delete the report.
 You will be returned to the report search page. |

 * _When creating spectrograms or running ML classifications, a message will appear prompting you to wait for the process to finish.
-If the report page does not update, refresh it._
+Refresh the page when the prompt directs you to view the product._

 * _More information about TF-lite available at [tensorflow.org/lite](https://www.tensorflow.org/lite)._